 In his practical, hands-on workshops for undergraduates, postgraduates and professional clients, Julian focuses on getting people to enjoy finding better ways to express themselves

-Using imaginative activities carefully designed for your particular needs, Katie helps you develop effective writing techniques, foster good writing habits and have confidence in your writing voice both in and beyond academia.
+Sharing imaginative and practical skills, Katie demystifies the writing process to help you foster good writing habits, develop effective writing techniques and have confidence in your own writing voice both in and beyond academia.

 Doug uses practical, fun workshops to help undergraduates, postgraduates and professionals improve the content and style of their academic writing.

 James delivers focussed but enjoyable workshops for postgraduates and early-career researchers, specialising in communicating beyond the academy – including writing for trade publications and the media, and professional editing skills.

-Amanda’s practical, interactive workshops aim to make students write and think more clearly.
+Amanda's practical, interactive workshops aim to make students write more clearly and think more deeply.

 Sanjida uses story-telling skills and her background as a scientist to help academic staff and postgraduates plan and structure their writing and communicate clearly and effectively.

 Tina specialises in working intensively and through dialogue with participants to bring a professional writer’s approach into the context of academic writing.

-Esther runs dynamic and engaging writing workshops that help students of all levels and abilities to improve their technical skills and their self-confidence.
+Esther runs dynamic and engaging workshops that help students and staff to define their impact, improve their technical writing skills and enhance their self-confidence.

 Cath’s experience as a non-fiction writer and editor, Fellow of the HEA and ESOL teacher provides an ideal skill set for facilitating writing-skills courses and workshops.

-Helping students find pleasure in the writing process is a priority for Lydia; her particular expertise is in public engagement.
+Helping students find pleasure in the writing process is a priority for Lydia; whether online or face-to-face, her workshops are hands-on and fun.